On this page

 Source snapshotYes - sha256 of the tarball captured at publish time

-Release artifactYes — sha256 of the static tarball or dynamic rootfs
+Release artifactYes - sha256 of the static files or dynamic server artifact

 Deployment VersionYes - version_number monotonically increases